 Coronavirus: Schools, children and families

-Perth & Kinross Council, in planning and preparation for the re-opening of schools and ELC settings in August, has been following key national guidance issued by the Scottish Government to help ensure a safe and effective return to school for children, young people and staff:
+We are following key national guidance issued by the Scottish Government to help ensure a safe and effective return to school for children, young people and staff:

 - Excellence and equity during the Covid-19 pandemic - A strategic framework for reopening schools, early learning and childcare provision in Scotland (21 May)

 - Scientific evidence on schools and ELC settings (26 May) the basis for the Scottish Government's decisions about reopening schools